 You can also share this with a professional you hire:

 NEW Step-by-step guide (as of Jan.
 2016) - aside from the plant lists for San Diego, the guide is applicable anywhere, and was created by G3/Green Gardens Group.
 (There's still the guide created by G3 a few years-ago, from which the new one draws.)
 Learn to evaluate your site, create a plan, and take action.
 It is similar to rain garden guides done around the country.
 It covers each of these steps:

-5 Steps to Take Now - Install a rain barrel.
-Direct rainwater to soil.
-Apply mulch.
+3 Steps to Take Now - Direct rainwater to soil.
+Use compost and mulch.
 Install native plants.
-Switch to drip.